Kotlin/kotlin-by-example/examples/01_introduction/04_Null Safety.md

 2. Trying to assign `null` to non-nullable variable produces a compilation error.
 3. Declare a nullable String variable.
 4. Set the nullable variable to `null`.
-5. When infering types, the compiler assumes non-`null` for variables that are initialized with a value.
+5. When inferring types, the compiler assumes non-`null` for variables that are initialized with a value.

 ## Working with nulls